KIPAC/StatisticalMethods/doc/GettingStarted.md

 * **[MacKay “Information Theory, Inference and Learning Algorithms”](http://www.inference.phy.cam.ac.uk/mackay/itprnn/book.html)**

 > This book goes way beyond the scope of PHYS366, but it's introduction to Bayesian inference is excellent, and it's free to download from the above website.
-You can also click through to an online bookseller from there if you like.
+You can also click through to an online bookseller from there to order a hard copy.
+Page X of the Preface  lists the chapters relating to inference: we will focus on chapters 2,3,20,21,22,24,27,28,29 and 30.

 Other good books to check out: